Some consumers see credit monitoring as a waste of money, but others swear by it

 “I would still say it’s worth it because if we had tried to untangle that mess by ourselves after several weeks, we would have had to ask for help,” Moser said.
 “It probably would have affected our credit long term.”

-Other options if you don’t
+Other options if you don’t want to pay

 There are ways to keep an eye on your credit for free.
 Many credit monitoring services offer 30-day free trials.
 You can sign up for one and cancel it after the first month.
 After that, you can stagger free credit reports from the three major bureaus so that you get a new one every four months.